They say these could save the planet. But are the ethics of lab grown meat really all that great? We investigate

 Impossible Foods, a pioneer in lab-grown meat and the home of the Impossible Burger, uses genetically modified ingredients including heme.
 In 2015, they asked the Food and Drug Administration to review the burger’s safety.
 The company was taken aback by what it received: a long letter saying that the data they’d submitted wasn’t sufficient to “establish the safety” of heme for human consumption.

-Factory farming is largely a moral issue, yet this solution of lab-grown meat is pretty clearly rooted in technology and economics, not morality.
-And yet meat – be it cloned, conventional or lab-grown, is a highly moral issue.
+Factory farming is largely a moral issue.
+Yet this solution of lab-grown meat is pretty clearly rooted in technology and economics, not morality.
+The fact remains that meat – be it cloned, conventional or lab-grown, is a highly moral issue.

 A moral evolution would acknowledge that we don’t need that much meat – or perhaps any meat – to survive.
-It would see rooftops and empty lots being used for urban agriculture; more veganism, and less food waste.
+It would see rooftops and empty lots being used for urban agriculture.
+More veganism, and less food waste.
 It would acknowledge that we, the people, should have more control over what we eat.
 We should be encouraged to grow our own fruits and vegetables, rather than being fully dependent on high-tech labs and huge corporations for our food supply.